Search:

 In the context of international genetic evaluations, the definition of the trait as recorded by the different countries does play a very important role.
 In the MACE evaluations, an important parameter to assess the similarities of trait definitions across countries is represented by the across country correlations.

+From this point of view, correlations can be negatively affected if the definition of the traits evaluated differ too much from country to country.
+In this regard, trying to harmonise traits across countries is an important exercise that can result in stronger correlations and, thus, more accurate evaluations.
 During 2021/2022, a study on the harmonisation of calving traits was carried out at Interbull Centre and resulted in a set of recommendations.
 These have been made available to countries, and included in an update to the ICAR guidelines.
 The update to the guidelines were submitted to the ICAR Board for approval in September 2022.
+The work initiated with calving will continue further in order to deliver a set of recommendations valid also for the other internationally evaluated traits.

 Further information on the topic can be found here: